 5 Day Trips from Tel Aviv

 Tel Aviv is located in the center of Israel and has highway and public transportation links to cities across the country.
 Luckily Israel is not that big so you can easily base yourself in Tel Aviv and make day trips to other destinations.
-Take a look at these day trips from Tel Aviv which give you a good variety of top tourist destinations and less obvious day trip choices.
+Take a look at these day trips from Tel Aviv and Israel day tours which give you a good variety of top tourist destinations and less obvious day trip choices.

 Jerusalem Trip from Tel Aviv